 - Invite a scholar who studies women, gender, underrepresentation, and/or intersectionality in science and engineering to give a talk.

-- Create a special one-day symposium to inform a department/center about issues relevant to women in science and engineering.
+- Create a special one-day symposium to inform a department/center about issues relevant to women and gender diversity in science and engineering.

-- Offer a workshop designed to advance women faculty in academic science and engineering.
+- Offer a workshop designed to advance faculty in academic science and engineering who identify as women, trans, nonbinary, or gender nonconforming.
 Some suggestions include:

-- Events that foster networking, mentoring, and/or collaboration between women faculty from different departments or schools/colleges.
+- Events that foster networking, mentoring, and/or collaboration between underrepresented faculty from different departments or schools/colleges.

 - Host a workshop on grant-writing, publishing, negotiating, or other topics.